Life Course Data Initiative

 • All unit record level data will be held within the secure DataLab environment only.

-• An independent Privacy Impact Assessment will be completed for this initiative and published on the ABS website.
+• An independent Privacy Impact Assessment will be completed to explore privacy considerations for the LCDI and will be published on the ABS website.

 Key timeframes